-a) the qualification round of the competition;b) the final round of the competition which may consist of an eighth final, and always a quarter final, semi-final and final.
+- a) The qualification round of the competition; - b) The semifinal round of the competition - c) The final round of the competition which may consist of a quarter final, semi-final and final.

 7.2.
 Speed-duel competitions shall always consist of two routes that shall be of the same length and of similar profile and difficulty.